spawaskar-cora/cora-docs/docs/getting-started/conventions.md

 ### :material-dna: – DNA sampled { data-toc-label="DNA sampled" }

-The DNA symbol in conjunction with a green <font color="green">&#x2714</font> check mark denotes that a specimen has been DNA smapled.
-A number next to the check mark denotes the mito sequence number assocaited with it.
+The DNA symbol in conjunction with a green <font color="green">&#x2714</font> check mark denotes that a specimen has been DNA sampled.
+A number next to the check mark denotes the mito sequence number associated with it.
 The DNA symbol in conjunction with a red &#10060 cross mark denotes that a specimen has not been DNA sampled yet.

 ### :material-radioactive: – Isotope sampled { data-toc-label="Isotope sampled" }

-The Isotope symbol in conjunction with a green <font color="green">&#x2714</font> check mark denotes that a specimen has been Isotope smapled.
+The Isotope symbol in conjunction with a green <font color="green">&#x2714</font> check mark denotes that a specimen has been Isotope sampled.
 The Isotope symbol in conjunction with a red &#10060 cross mark denotes that a specimen has not been Isotope sampled yet.

-### :material-ruler-square: – Measurements { data-toc-label="Mesurements" }
+### :material-ruler-square: – Measurements { data-toc-label="Measurements" }

 The Measurements symbol in conjunction with a green <font color="green">&#x2714</font> check mark denotes that a specimen has been measured.
 The Measurements symbol in conjunction with a red &#10060 cross